intuosol/dashatar_flutter/README.md

 ## Attribution

-The dashatar images were originally created by the Persian Flutter community and are used with permission:
+The dashatar images were originally created by the Persian Flutter community:

 - Repository: https://github.com/PersianFlutter/dashatars